 Description

-This course is designed to improve your effectiveness as a manager by introducing you to frameworks for understanding organizations and organizational processes.
-Organizations have been studied from the perspective of several social science disciplines, including psychology, sociology, economics, anthropology and political science.
-The field on which this course is based, organizational behavior, draws from all of these disciplines and applies the insights derived from the pertinent research.
-This course will introduce you to this research and ways to apply the knowledge to particular situations through class discussion of cases.
+This introductory course (there are no prerequisite courses) is designed to improve your effectiveness as an individual, manager and leader by introducing you to frameworks for understanding organizations, organizational processes, and necessary skills.
+Organizations have been studied from the perspective of several social science disciplines, including psychology, sociology, economics, anthropology, and political science.
+The field on which this course is based, organizational behavior, draws from all these disciplines and applies the insights derived from the pertinent research.
+This course will introduce you to this research and offer ways to apply this knowledge situationally through analysis and subsequent class discussion of case studies.

 Learning Outcomes